openjdk/amber-docs/site/design-notes/templated-strings.md

     locale-sensitive numeric formatting, etc.  This is asking users to choose between convenience and expressiveness.

-The version of this feature implemented by many popular languages offer the desired convenience in the simple cases, but fall afoul of many of these downsides.
+The versions of this feature implemented by many popular languages offer the desired convenience in the simple cases, but fall afoul of many of these downsides.
 We may want the convenience of string interpolation, but we also want safety and flexibility across a range of domains.